This API gathers information about an access token.

 WWW-Authenticate header.

-The following is an example response which complies with RFC 6750.
+The following is an example response which complies with RFC 6750.action is BAD_REQUEST, it means that the request from the client application

 does not contain an access token (= the request from the authorization server implementation to